Linda Ikeji changes son's surname to hers as he celebrates 3rd birthday

 - Popular celebrity blogger, Linda Ikeji has taken to social media to celebrate her special son, Jayce on his third birthday

-- The ecstatic mum of one shared photos of the little boy dresses in versace sporting a cute smile on his face
+- The ecstatic mum of one shared photos of the little boy dressed in Versace and sporting a cute smile on his face

 - Fans and friends of Linda have flooded the comment section with birthday wishes and prayers for her little boy